 “Just look through time and you’ll find that one of the world’s most historic ingredients is in fact, honey,” Marin says, eyeing a jar of The Dominick’s honey in her hand.
 “Egyptian pharaohs valued this stuff so much that they buried it in their tombs.
 Would you believe that 3,000 years later, it was still edible?
 I would say that honey just may be one of the most important ingredients in history.”

 Once harvested, The Dominick’s honey begins its journey on the ground floor of the hotel at Vestry.
-The One Michelin Star restaurant by Chef Shaun Hergatt purchases the rooftop harvested honey where it has made several appearances on the cocktail menu.
+The restaurant by Chef Shaun Hergatt purchases the rooftop harvested honey where it has made several appearances on the cocktail menu.
 Chef Hergatt, an Australian native, is a continuous find in the Michelin Guide.
 His prior projects SHO Shaun Hergatt garnered Two Michelin Stars and his other, Juni, achieved One Michelin Star.

 The menu at Vestry is a story of Chef Hergatt’s experiences.
 The menu wields together his Australian roots and passion for Asian cooking techniques.
 The four and five course tasting menus are layered with crowd favorites like a scallop crudo, wagyu sirloin, and a unique cheesecake.
 All the while, an elegant, noir vibe fills the space.
 Lastly, travelers with a penchant for upscale libations will find solace at the bar, where drinks like Smoke and Fire provide both flavor and theatrics.